michaelo/daya/README.md

-hidot: Rapid text-based graphing tool
+daya: Rapid text-based graphing tool
 ============================

 Example usage of compiler:

     // Generate a png
-    hidot myfile.hidot output.png
+    daya myfile.daya output.png

     // Generate an svg
-    hidot myfile.hidot output.svg
+    daya myfile.daya output.svg

     // Generate only the intermediary dot
-    hidot myfile.hidot output.dot
+    daya myfile.daya output.dot

-hidot is a tool and library to convert from the .hidot format to regular .dot, .png or .svg.
+daya is a tool and library to convert from the .daya format to regular .dot, .png or .svg.

-The hidot-format is intended to allow for rapid diagramming from text sources.
+The daya-format is intended to allow for rapid diagramming from text sources.
 Mostly relationship-like diagrams such as UML's activity- and component-diagrams etc. There are currently no plan to add features for sequence-diagrams and such.

 It can be thought of as "a subset of dot with custom types" (*).
 "Type" here are, due to the visual nature of it all, more comparable to CSS classes than types from strictly typed programming languages: they provide templates for how different parts shall appear.

 The subset of features, attributes and such is highly opiniated, and very much subject to change as we move toward v1.0.

-(*): This is also to be read as; There are many, _many_ diagram-situations which are not intended to be solved by hidot.
+(*): This is also to be read as; There are many, _many_ diagram-situations which are not intended to be solved by daya.

 Getting started:
 ----------------

 Prerequisite: have graphviz (https://graphviz.org/download/) installed and dot available in path on your system.

-Create a .hidot file - e.g "gettingstarted.hidot":
+Create a .daya file - e.g "gettingstarted.daya":

     // Create one or more node types node User;